 The CDC also offers recommendation of what not to do.

 - A person who thinks they may be infected should avoid interacting with others.
 This means maintaining a distance of at least 6 feet from other people and avoiding public transportation and crowds.
-While there’s no real benefit to wearing a face mask when you’re not infected (unless you’re a health care provider), you should cover your mouth and nose if you are infected with coronavirus.
+You should cover your mouth and nose if you are infected with coronavirus.
 Basically, this is because droplets spread the virus (like from a cough or sneeze).
 If you don’t have a mask, cover your mouth when you cough.

 - Don’t snuggle your pets.
 It’s best if an infected person has someone else care for their pets.
 So far, transmission to animals has not been verified, but some related viruses can infect pets.

 - PLEASE don’t profile other people based on their ethnicity or any other factor!
 While the outbreak began in China, people of Asian descent are no more or less likely to get coronavirus than anyone else.